VIDEO TUTORIAL:

 Discover our 2 complete kits to get started in making leather belts (kits with or without tools):

-If you choose the Chicago screw version you can adjust the length of the belt (shorten it) as you wish (useful if you do not know the person's height).
-In addition, you can change the belt buckle if it is no longer to your taste.
+If you choose the Chicago screw version, you can adjust the length of the belt (shorten it) as you wish (useful if you don't know the person's height).
+In addition, you can change the belt buckle if it no longer suits you.

-Note: we recommend that you choose screws with a diameter of 10 mm and a center distance of 8 mm.
+Note: we recommend choosing screws with a diameter of 10 mm and a center distance of 8 mm.

 See step 6 for the small 12-13 cm strip with the chapure.